plone/plone.api/docs/content.rst

 .. code-block:: python

     assert obj.id == 'my-content'

+.. _content_create_image_example:

 Create image object
 ~~~~~~~~~~~~~~~~~~~

-Creating an image, is a two step process.
+Creating an image is a two step process.
 First create
 an empty object then populate it with a binary "payload".

 In this example, we'll add the image to the portal root: